 Norton is a medium-sized town located in the state of Massachusetts.
 With a population of 19,948 people and four constituent neighborhoods, Norton is the 97th largest community in Massachusetts.

 Housing costs in Norton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Norton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
-Overall, Norton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Norton who work in office and administrative support (15.05%), sales jobs (12.80%), and management occupations (11.37%).
+Norton is a decidedly white-collar town, with fully 85.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Norton is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Norton who work in management occupations (12.12%), sales jobs (11.81%), and office and administrative support (11.17%).

 Also of interest is that Norton has more people living here who work in computers and math than 95% of the places in the US.